 Yogurt / Cottage Cheese / Talenti Containers

-Think of any sturdy plastic container with a lid that comes into your home as now being a perfect travel receptacle.
+Any sturdy plastic container with a lid is a perfect travel receptacle for food.
 Before I upgraded to glass meal prep containers, I would use a sizable yogurt container to store my leftovers, and it worked great!
+They also work really well for meal prepping overnight oats.

 It may not be the most ~aesthetic~, but in a pinch, a leftover plastic container works perfectly fine to store food.
 Another good way to use these containers is to share the love.
-Send your friends and family home with a container of delicious food you made, plus you won’t worry about getting the container back because it is not one of your nice meal prep ones.
+Send your friends and family home with a container of delicious food you made.
+Plus, you won’t worry about getting the container back because it is not one of your favorite meal prep containers.
 I also like to store work snacks like popcorn and nuts because they travel easily.

 I hope this list of everyday items that are thrown out and/or recycled inspires you!

-Before you toss your items, think about how you could get even just one more use out of that jar, can, or bag, and just how rewarding it will feel about repurposing something you would have otherwise thrown away.
+Before you toss your items, pause.
+Think about how you could get even just one more use out of that jar, can, or bag.
+Consider just how rewarding it will feel about repurposing something you would have otherwise thrown away.

 As important as it is to repurpose items before recycling, sometimes that is not possible.
-It is essential to check with your city’s regulations to find the proper way to recycle items (check that they are clean and dry) and what can and cannot be recycled.
-The average resident in my city throws away around 5lbs of trash per day!
+It is essential to check with your city’s regulations to find the proper way to recycle items.
+Determine what can and cannot be recycled.
+Make sure the items are clean and dry.
+The average resident in my city throws away around 5 pounds of of trash per day!

 By making these small, simple changes and following the recycling guidelines in your city, you can drastically reduce waste and reduce your carbon footprint.